 Traditional recruiting operates on a skills-first hierarchy.
 You define the role, list the requirements, screen for credentials, and make a decision based primarily on experience, education, and technical ability.
 Values are either assumed, ignored, or assessed informally through "vibe" during interviews.

-Values-based recruiting flips this model.
+Values-based recruiting flips this model — and no approach does this more completely than values-based executive search.
 While skills and experience remain important, they are evaluated alongside a structured values assessment.
 The assumption is different: a highly skilled person who doesn’t share the organization’s values will underperform, disengage, or leave faster than a values-aligned candidate who needs some skill development.

 Traditional recruiting also tends to be transactional.
 The goal is to fill a seat.
 Values-based recruiting is relational.
 The goal is to build a team of people who are intrinsically motivated by the same principles, creating a compounding effect on culture, performance, and retention over time.